learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 def calculate_mu(x):

-    # USe the formula for mu given above
+    # Use the formula for mu given above
     d = None

     return (d)